progdruid/rocket-lab/README.md

 * It uses [GLFW](https://github.com/glfw/glfw) for windowing.
 * It was explicitly told to use DirectX12, but you can change it to whatever API you want, as long as this API can be initialised in GLFW window.

-This project was made by me for Computer Games Technology BSc course at Abertay University on Year 1, Semester 1.
+This project was made by me for Computer Games Technology BSc course at Abertay University on Year 1, Term 1.

 *Zakhar Kosovych <Progdruid> - 18.10.2023*